-In the previous blog post we learn about regression in this blog post we learn about classification mainly logistic regression and it’s an implementation in python.
+In the previous blog post we learn about regression in this blog post we learn about classification mainly logistic regression from scratch and it’s an implementation in python.

 Logistic Regression Overview